skupperproject/skupper/doc/tls/README.md

 ## TLS Credentials Requirements

 Skupper uses mutual TLS (mTLS) to establish Links between Sites.
-The Site that initiates the Link acts at the TLS client to the RouterAccess, which acts as the TLS server, The server side must present a valid server certificate and the client side must present its client certificate and both side validate each other's certificate (mTLS)  using a trusted CA``` CA. Any intermediate load balancers between Sites must use TLS passthrough (i.e. should not terminate TLS.)
+The Site that initiates the Link, the linking site, acts as the TLS client.
+The Site with a RouterAccess, the accepting site, acts as the TLS server.

+The accepting site must present a valid server certificate, and will require incoming connections to present a valid client certificate, which it validates against its trusted CAs.
+The linking site will initiate TLS connections, validating the server certificate against its own trusted CAs and presenting its own client certificate to the server.
+Any intermediate load balancers between Sites must use TLS passthrough.
 Terminating TLS will prevent the routers on either site from authenticating one another.

 ### Link TLS Credentials (TLS client)